ualbany-software-engineering/git-fundamentals-sdubois-SUNY-ALBANY/AboutMe.md

 Hi, my name is Sean DuBois.
+This has been modified.